ZanaNowshad/000/README.md

 ZAIBuilD is a next-generation, AI-driven full-stack IDE and orchestration platform built on modern web technologies.

+## Overview

+This repository contains the initial setup for the ZAIBuilD project.
+The full implementation will be added through pull requests.

 ## Features

 - **AI-Powered Development**: Leverage GPT-4 Turbo for code generation, project scaffolding, and intelligent assistance